 The project provided a safe and supporting environment for participants, promoting conversation and strived to enrich the lives of those taking part.

 Comic Con Hebrides

-Comic Con Hebrides is a pilot project featuring a range of fun activities for all ages which will celebrate science fiction, horror, weird and fantasist culture through exploring books, graphic novels, games, film, arts and crafts.
+Comic Con Hebrides was a pilot project featuring a range of fun activities for all ages celebrating science fiction, horror, weird and fantasist culture through books, graphic novels, games, film, arts and crafts.

-Activities planned include an author talk, cult horror movie nights, superhero drawing workshops, a retro-gaming session, a VR game challenge, green screen fantasy/super hero photo sessions and a library podcast.
-In Stornoway, the library’s makerspace will become a focal point, encouraing young people to comes to the library to meet like-minded people and take part.
-The long-term aim is to make the Comic-Con an annual event with the support of partnership organisations.
+Activities included an author talk, cult horror movie nights, superhero drawing workshops, a retro-gaming session and a library podcast.
+In Stornoway, the library’s makerspace became a focal point, encouraging young people to come to the library to meet like-minded people and take part.